 Bachelor of Fine Arts (BFA): Fashion Design Degree Overview

-A Bachelor of Fine Arts (BFA) in Fashion Design program bolsters students' artistic sensibilities and technical abilities through studies of fabrics and fashion design techniques.
-Throughout the program, students build their illustration, aesthetic and production skills.
-To demonstrate their knowledge of materials and showcase their designs, students are often required to create a portfolio - also called a collection - of original work, complete a thesis or participate in a fashion show.
+A 4-year Bachelor of Fine Arts (BFA) in Fashion Design program bolsters students' artistic sensibilities and technical abilities through courses in fabrics and fashion design techniques.
+Considerations for admission likely require a portfolio review and a high school diploma or its equivalent.
+Throughout the program, students build their illustration, aesthetic and production skills through studio and classroom settings.
+To demonstrate their knowledge of materials and showcase their designs, students are often required to create a portfolio or collection of original work, complete a thesis or participate in a fashion show.

 Generally, bachelor's degree programs require a personal statement, standardized test scores and a high school diploma or GED.
 For entry into a BFA in Fashion Design program, most schools require applicants to submit a portfolio that shows their drawing skills and their capacity for creating both artistic and functional apparel.